Can you return gift cards?

 Use the gift card to purchase items you can resell.

 Another idea is to make store purchases of items with the gift card that you can flip (or resell) for the same price.
 An example would be to buy something you know you can sell for at least the purchase price with the gift card.
-Then, resell that item on places like Facebook Marketplace, eBay, or NextDoor.
+Then, resell that item on places like Facebook Marketplace, eBay, or NextDoor through a porch pick up.

 Use your unwanted gift card to buy things like toilet paper, shampoo/conditioner, aluminum foil, soap, toothpaste/toothbrush, shampoo/conditioner, canned foods, or other essentials.
 Since you need those items anyway, you might as well pick them up without paying a cent out of pocket.